-- The world has passed a significant milestone since the 1994 Cairo Conference.
-More than half of the world's population now lives in urban areas (see figure XVI).
+- 50. The world has passed a significant milestone since the Cairo conference in 1994.
+More than half of the world's population now lives in urban areas (figure 15).
 The challenges associated with managing urban areas have increased in both scope and complexity.
-Urban growth, if well planned, has the potential to improve people's access to education, health care, housing and other services, expand opportunities for economic productivity and better manage the impact of people on the environment.
-At the same time, rapid urban growth presents challenges to sustainable urban planning and good governance, particularly when localities are not properly prepared for it. - 51.
-The world's urban population increased from 2.3 billion in 1994 to 3.9 billion in 2014 and is projected to grow to 6.3 billion by 2050.
-By comparison, the size of the world's rural population remained basically unchanged between 1994 and 2014 and is projected to begin to contract, so that there could be 0.3 billion fewer rural inhabitants in 2050 than there are today. - 52.
+Urban growth, if well planned, has the potential to improve people's access to education, health care, housing and other services, expand opportunities for economic productivity, and better manage the impact of people on the environment.
+At the same time, rapid urban growth also presents challenges to sustainable urban planning and good governance, particularly when localities are not properly prepared for it. - 51.
+The urban population of the world increased from 2.3 billion in 1994 to 3.9 billion in 2014 and is projected to grow further to 6.3 billion by 2050.
+By comparison, the size of the rural population of the world remained basically unchanged between 1994 and 2014 and is projected to begin to contract, so that there could be 0.3 billion fewer rural inhabitants in 2050 than there are today. - 52.
 There are marked differences in the level and speed of urbanization among major areas of the world and even greater variation between individual countries and individual cities.
-With three quarters of its population living in urban settlements in 2014, Latin America and the Caribbean is now predominantly an urban region, with levels of urbanization comparable to those of North America and many European countries.
-By contrast, Africa and Asia are considerably less urbanized, with 41 and 47 per cent of their respective populations living in urban areas; starting from lower levels, these two major areas are expected to have more rapid rates of urbanization between 2014 and 2050.

-53. Megacities, defined as large urban agglomerations of 10 million inhabitants or more, have become both more numerous and considerably larger in size.
+With three-quarters of its population living in urban settlements in 2014, Latin America and the Caribbean is now predominantly an urban region, with levels of urbanization comparable to that of Northern America and many European countries.
+By contrast, Africa and Asia are considerably less urbanized, with 41 and 47 per cent of their respective populations living in urban areas; starting from lower levels, these two major areas are expected to have more rapid rates of urbanization between 2014 and 2050. - 53.
+Megacities, defined as large urban agglomerations of 10 million inhabitants or more, have become both more numerous and considerably larger in size.
 Although megacities attract attention because of their size and economic significance, the proportion of people living in megacities is relatively small.
-In 2014, 10 per cent of the world's population resides in cities of 10 million inhabitants or more, and by 2025 that proportion is expected to increase to almost 14 per cent.
+In 2014, 10 per cent of the world's population resided in cities of 10 million inhabitants or more, and by 2025, that proportion is expected to increase to almost 14 per cent.
 By contrast, in 2014, 51 per cent of the world's population lived in urban settlements with fewer than 500,000 inhabitants; by 2025, that proportion is expected to fall to 43 per cent.

-Figure XVI World urban and rural population, 1970-2050
+Figure 15 Estimated projected urban and rural population in the world, 1970-2050